 - And will cost less as you prepared and shopped using a list and a plan

 And most importantly!

-Now, break the menu down.
+- Now, break the menu down.
 And, assign each item to the day and time you want to prep and cook them.
-Next, I found that writing my prep schedule going backwards ensures that I won’t miss any steps.
+Next, I found that writing my prep schedule going backward ensures that I won’t miss any steps.
 For example, let’s say I am cooking two or more recipes at once.
 Now, get out the meal planner I have provided in the links in this post.
-Stop and lay out each recipe and start putting all of the steps for each recipe on the daily planner.
-Now, work backwards from the end of cooking to the start.
+Stop and layout each recipe and start putting all of the steps for each recipe on the daily planner.
+Now, work backward from the end of cooking to the start.

 Now, I would love it if you would take a moment and leave a comment.
 And, feel free to add your favorite healthy holiday recipe ideas and comments.
 Next, I will talk about some amazing simple tricks to keep your fruits and veggies fresh for two weeks.